amadeuio/tree-data-structure/README.md

 ### Description 📚

 This repo implements a Tree Data Structure in TypeScript, with some methods to modify and traverse the tree.
+A JavaScript version is also provided.

 ### Resources Used 💡